Frequently Asked Questions about the Library

 - Wireless Internet access is freely available in the library.
 To take advantage of this service, you will need a laptop with the appropriate wireless card.
 To configure your computer for wireless access, please contact the Medical Information Technology Department at 305-243-5999.

 - You may log on to the Library’s on-line resources from outside the library 24/7.
 If you are on the medical campus or any of the Bascom Palmer satellite offices, your connection is automatic. .
-If you are off-campus you will need to connect using Proxy Access.
+If you are off-campus you will need to connect using The Secure Gateway.

-- The library has two black & white photocopy machines for your use.
-These copiers are for the use of library patrons only and are to be used only to photocopy library related materials (e.g. journal articles, etc.).
+- The library has a photocopy machine for your use.
+This copier is for the use of library patrons only and is to be used only to photocopy library related materials (e.g. journal articles, etc.).
 Blatant disregard of copyright law will not be tolerated.
 There is no charge for photocopies, however the library staff reserves the right to restrict or revoke the use of the machines.

 What are the borrowing policies?